 Why are flood insurance rates going up?

 In addition to the FEMA changes, climate change has resulted in more frequent and severe storms, leading to more flood claims that almost always result in higher premiums.
-In 2021, there were 20 weather and climate disaster events with losses exceeding $1 billion in the United States, according to the National Oceanic and Atmospheric Administration.
-The annual average from 1980 to 2021 was 7.7 events.
-As severe weather becomes more frequent, flood insurance rates will continue to rise.

 What is FEMA Risk Rating 2.0?

-Prior to Risk Rating 2.0, premiums were determined by where a home fell on FEMA's flood insurance rate map and the property’s elevation – taking no other risk factors into account – which resulted in premiums that often fell far below the actual cost to insure the home.
+Before Risk Rating 2.0, premiums were determined by where a home fell on FEMA's flood insurance rate map and the property’s elevation – taking no other risk factors into account – which resulted in premiums that often fell far below the actual cost to insure the home.
 Due in part to climate change and more frequent and destructive storms, the NFIP decided that the old method for calculating flood insurance premiums was no longer viable.

-Risk Rating 2.0 takes a variety of risk factors into account, which should result in premiums that more accurately reflect the risk of flooding for a given property.
-The new rating factors increases the cost of flood insurance for some homeowners while others will see a lower premium.
+Risk Rating 2.0 considers various risk factors, which should result in premiums that more accurately reflect the risk of flooding for a given property.

 How does FEMA Risk Rating 2.0 work?

 FEMA's rating methodology had not changed in decades and was based on static data, such as a home's elevation and where the property landed on the FEMA flood zone map.
-This methodology was not specific to a home's individual risk factors and often resulted in premiums that did not accurately reflect the flood risk the home represented.

 - Nearby rivers that may overflow